JJBR13/Justin-Brown-milestone-project-one/README.md

 ## Testing

-- Please follow link to [TEST.md](TEST.md), for website testing and debugging breakdown.
+- Please see [TEST.md](TEST.md) for a breakdown of website testing and debugging.

 ## Libraries, Frameworks & Programs

 ## Framework

 - [Bootstrap](https://getbootstrap.com/docs/5.2/getting-started/contents/#bootstrap-source-code)
-  - Bootstrap v5.2 was used through the entire site to make it responsive.
-Through using containers, grid system, D-flex and buttom classes.
-Further sourcing documentation tor produce Nav-bar, contact-form, carousel and buttons.
+  - Bootstrap v5.2 was used throughout the entire site to make it responsive.
+Containers, grid system, D-flex, and bottom classes are used.
+Obtaining additional documentation to create the navigation bar, contact form, carousel, and buttons.

 - [Google Fonts](https://fonts.google.com/)
- - Fonts were selected for the site from the libary and imported to style.CSS file
+ - From the Google Fonts library, fonts were selected for the site and imported to style.css file

 - [Github](https://github.com/)
   - Used to create and store the project repository.

 - [Gitpod](https://gitpod.io/)
-  - Gitpod was installed to create all files and were the code was written.
+  - Gitpod was installed to create all files and where the code was written.

 - [jQuery](https://jquery.com/)
-  - jQuery enabling functions of carousel, nav-bar responsitivity and button hover animations
+  - jQuery enables functions of carousel, nav-bar responsitivity, and button hover animations.

 - [Balsamiq](https://balsamiq.com/)
-   - Allowed creation of the wireframes.
+   - Allowed the creation of the wireframes.

 - [Adobe Suite](https://www.adobe.com/uk/)
-  - Used to adjust/ enhance images and create the logo for the bussiness.
+  - Used to adjust/enhance images and create the logo for the business.